 Share your space and don’t just divide down the middle.
 Find cool ways to set up your room!
 If you have roommate issues, ask your RA for assistance.
 They are trained to help.

 I enjoy watching football and basketball, playing Frisbee and volleyball, taking nature walks, and fishing.
-I also love reading about history, superheroes and giving speeches to huge audiences.
+I also love reading about history, superheroes and giving speeches.

 Favorite study spot